Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Select `Containers`.
 You should see a `dev`, `test` and `prod` container.
 1. Select the `dev` container.
 1. Click `Access Control (IAM)` and select `Role assignments`.
-1. Scroll down to `Storage Blob Data Owner`.
+1. Scroll down to `Storage Blob Data Contributor`.
 You should see your `dev-plan` and `dev-apply` Managed Identities have been assigned that role.

 #### Azure DevOps Repository